 Due to a significant number of poisoning cases by ingestion of mixtures, available for general public, containing methanol, the restriction shall apply as soon as possible.
 It is proposed that the restriction should enter into force three month after publication of the regulation which will add the proposed restriction to Annex XVII to REACH Regulation.
 The period of three months is proposed due to the fact that the aim of the restriction is to reduce the number of poisonings therefore measures should be implemented as soon as possible.
-It needs to be stressed that currently the process of introduction of the restriction is transparent, and industry is able to take an active part in the process of introducing the restriction (e.g. through taking part in public consultations which are held via ECHA's website), which contributes to the situation that the proposed changes do not come to the industry as a surprise.
+It needs to be stressed that currently the process of introduction of the restriction (e.g. through taking part in public consultations which are held via ECHA's website), which contributes to the situation that the proposed changes do not come to the industry as a surprise.